 Steps as per the official CAT E-Filing FAQ:

-6. Submit the case and download the acknowledgment slip.
+- Submit the case and download the acknowledgement slip.

 Once filed, the system generates a Diary Number, which can be used to track case status.